Rare Flags Challenge: Can You Spot the Details?

-World Flags Quiz: Advanced focuses on regions where flag exposure drops sharply, such as Africa, Latin America, Central Asia, and Oceania.
+World Flags Quiz: Advanced focuses on regions where flags are less commonly seen, such as Africa, Latin America, Central Asia, and Oceania.

 At this level, familiarity no longer helps.
-The challenge is whether you can read the structure of the flag itself.
+The challenge is whether you can read the flag itself.

 The jump in difficulty at this stage is not accidental.